davidsteng/jd-group-1335-Frederick_Douglass/README.md

    - You must have NodeJS installed and configured before proceeding to use the application.
 Use the link: https://nodejs.org/en/download/ .

 ### Dependencies
    - You must install two dependecies for this application to be able to run
-	- Both commands can be entered in the command prompt: npm install AND npm i react-h5-audio-player --force
+   - Both commands can be entered in the command prompt in the file directory of the app: npm install AND npm i react-h5-audio-player --force

 ### Download Instructions
    - You can download the application files from this github repository or this link: https://github.com/davidsteng/jd-group-1335/download_zip

 ### Build Instructions
    - No build necessary for this application

 ### Application Installation
    - Once the application is downloaded, make sure you install the two dependencies in the command promp within the file directory of the app folder

 ### Run Instructions
    - Once the dependencies have been installed, you will enter a prompt within the command promp again: npm start

 ### Troubleshooting
--If you run into any issues such as the dependencies not installing correctly, you can try putting --force after the two prompts listed above and it should install it
+   - If you run into any issues such as the dependencies not installing correctly, you can try putting --force after the two prompts listed above and it should install